 The immunology event 2020 brought you the opportunity to connect with the research community and get insights of these opposing objectives, where experts discussed strategies to enhance or limit T cell function to advance innovation within autoimmune and immuno-oncology fields for therapies that target specific T cell function.
-Brower the presentation from this immunology event.
+Browse the presentations from this immunology event below.

 Checkpoint Inhibitors & Agonists – How to Translate it to Autoimmune Research | Howard Kaufman, MD, IMMUNEERING CORP

 Cellular Therapy – IO & Autoimmune (AI)/Inflammation | Duncan Howie PhD, Enara Bio